palash80/Palash-repo/code_compile.md

 ## Purpose

 The primary Purpose of a Java compiler, like any compiler in programming, is to translate high-level Java source code into machine-readable instructions, represented as 0s and 1s.
 Once compiled, these instructions are executed to perform the intended tasks efficiently

 ---

+## Prerequisites

+1. An Amazon Web Services (AWS) EC2 instance running Ubuntu.[Minimum t2.micro]
+2. Java Development Kit (JDK) installed on your EC2 instance.[Java 8 or later]
+3. Git for version control.
+4. A Java project hosted on GitHub.
+In this we have used the springboot project Source Code.
+5. Maven project build tool

+---